-Celtic Week Staff - July 14-20, 2013
+Celtic Week Staff - July 10-16, 2016

-Martin Hayes, from East County Clare, began playing the fiddle at the age of seven and went on to win six All-Ireland fiddle championships before the age of nineteen.
-He is the recipient of numerous awards including “Folk Instrumentalist of the Year” from BBC Radio, “Man of the Year” from the American Irish Historical Society and “Musician of the Year” from TG4, the Irish language television station.
+Martin Hayes, from East Co.
+Clare, began playing the fiddle at the age of seven and went on to win six All-Ireland fiddle championships before the age of nineteen.
+He is the recipient of numerous awards including “Folk Instrumentalist of the Year” from BBC Radio, “Man of the Year” from the American Irish Historical Society and the Irish Arts Center, and “Musician of the Year” from TG4, the Irish language television station.
 Martin has contributed music, both original and traditional, to modern dance performance, theatre, film and television.
-He is the artistic director of Masters of Tradition, an annual festival in Bantry, County Cork and functions in the same capacity for the touring production of the festival featuring other Irish music masters, including the guitarist Dennis Cahill, with whom Martin has toured the world for the last eighteen years.
-Their adventurous, soulful interpretations of traditional tunes are recognized the world over for their exquisite musicality and irresistible rhythm.
-Martin also plays in the trio Triur, with Peadar O Riada and Caoimhin O Raghallaigh, the trio The Teetotallers, with Kevin Crawford and John Doyle, and the band The Gloaming.
+He is the artistic director of Masters of Tradition, an annual festival in Bantry, Co.
+Cork and musical consultant to the Kilkenny International Festival.
+Martin and guitarist, Dennis Cahill have collaborated with some of contemporary music’s most celebrated musicians including the quartet, Brooklyn Rider; viola da gamba player Jordi Savall; bluegrass legend Ricky Skaggs and jazz guitarist Bill Frisell.
+Martin and Dennis’ adventurous, soulful interpretations of traditional tunes are recognized the world over for their exquisite musicality and irresistible rhythm.
+They are both members of the influential Irish-American band, The Gloaming.

 Nuala Kennedy hails from Co.
 Louth in the northeast of Ireland.
 She sings traditional songs in English and Gaelic, plays the flute and low whistle, and is a songwriter and tunesmith.
-Kennedy’s roots are first and foremost in Irish traditional music, and last year, she released Noble Stranger, her third solo recording.
-In addition to her own music, Nuala currently performs in Oirialla, with Gerry (fiddle) O’Connor, Breton guitarist Gilles Le Bigot and accordionist Martin Quinn.
-The band play music from the ancient kingdom of Oriel (Southeast Ulster): older musical gems researched, rediscovered and brought back to life.
-Oirialla recently recorded an eponymously titled album of this material.
-A few years ago Nuala also recorded Enthralled, an album of original duets for fiddle and flute with the late great Canadian composer Oliver Schroer, which was released on Borealis Records in 2012.
+Kennedy’s roots are first and foremost in Irish traditional music, and this year, she celebrates the release of Behave the Bravest, her fourth solo recording and first solo release on her own label.
+(The fabulous artwork on the sleeve is by Amy Bogard one of her Swannanoa Gathering flute students.)
+In addition to her own music, Nuala currently performs in The Alt with fellow Swannanoa alumni John Doyle and Eamon O Leary.
+Nuala enjoys collaborating across genres and a few years ago she recorded Enthralled, an album of original duets for fiddle and flute with the late great Canadian composer Oliver Schroer.
 Whatever she is doing, Kennedy always comes back to her traditional Irish roots.
-Her 2007 debut solo album, The New Shoes, was voted album of the week in the Irish Times, was featured in Hotpress’ Top Ten Folk Albums of the year, and named BBC Radio Scotland’s “Traditional Album of the Year” in 2008.
-She has received numerous awards and accolades, including several international invited residencies and collaborations, and holds a Master Degree in Music from Newcastle University, a BA (Hons) in Design from Edinburgh College of Art, a Post-Graduate Certificate in Education with distinction, the Curse Comais in Gaidhlig.
+Her 2007 debut solo album, The New Shoes, was voted Album of the Week in the Irish Times, was featured in Hotpress’ “Top Ten Folk Albums” of the year, and named BBC Radio Scotland’s “Traditional Album of the Year” in 2008.
+She has received numerous awards and accolades, including several international invited residencies and collaborations, and has a strong interest in education, holding degrees in Design, Education and Music from Edinburgh College of Art, The University of Edinburgh, and Newcastle University respectively.

 Born in Birmingham, England, Kevin Crawford’s early life was one long journey into Irish music and Co.
 Clare, to where he eventually moved while in his 20’s.
 He was a founding member of Moving Cloud, the Clare-based band who recorded such critically-acclaimed albums as Moving Cloud and Foxglove, and he has also recorded with Grianin, Raise the Rafters, Joe Derrane, Natalie Merchant, Susan McKeown and Sean Tyrrell.
 Kevin appears on the 1992 recording, The Maiden Voyage, recorded live at Peppers Bar, Feakle, Co.
 Clare, and appears on the 1994 recording, The Sanctuary Sessions, recorded live in Cruise’s Bar, Ennis, Co.
 Clare.
-Kevin now tours the world with Ireland’s cutting-edge traditional band, Lúnasa, called by some the “Bothy Band of the 21st Century,”with eight ground-breaking albums to their credit: Lúnasa, Otherworld, The Merry Sisters of Fate, Redwood, The Kinnity Sessions, Sé, The Story So Far and La Nua.
+He now tours the world with Ireland’s cutting-edge traditional band, Lúnasa, called by some the “Bothy Band of the 21st Century,”with eight ground-breaking albums to their credit: Lúnasa, Otherworld, The Merry Sisters of Fate, Redwood, The Kinnity Sessions, Sé, The Story So Far and La Nua.
 His latest project is the Teetotallers, a supergroup trio that also features Martin Hayes and John Doyle.
 A virtuoso flute player, Kevin has also recorded several solo albums including The ‘D’ Flute Album, In Good Company, On Common Ground, a duo recording with Lúnasa’s piper, Cillian Vallely, and his most recent, Carrying the Tune.

 County Antrim’s Len Graham has been a full-time professional traditional singer since 1982.
 After he won the All-Ireland Traditional Singing competion in 1971, his passion for the songs of his native Ulster began to grow with his reputation.
 Len sought out and recorded older singers, and published a book, Here I Am Amongst You, on the songs, dance music and traditions of Joe Holmes.
 He was a founding member of the group Skylark, with whom he toured extensively for ten years and recorded four albums.
 In 1993, he released his book and field recording collection, It’s Of My Rambles.
 Over the years, Len has collaborated and worked with numerous musicians, poets and storytellers.
 His association with the late John Campbell brought storytelling and song to a world audience, and their work together over twenty years made a significant contribution toward creating a deeper cross-community understanding of shared cultural traditions during many years of conflict in the north of Ireland.
 Len has recorded numerous albums, performed at many Irish and international folk, literary and storytelling festivals, and appeared on many radio and television programs.
 In 1992, he received the Seán O’Boyle Cultural Traditions Award in recognition of his work in Ireland as a song collector and singer.
 In 2002, he was honoured as the first recipient of the Irish television TG4 National Music Award for “Traditional Singer Of the Year.”
 In 2008, he was awarded “Keeper of the Tradition” from the Tommy Makem Festival of Traditional Song and the US Irish Music Award in the “Sean-Nós Singing” category, and in 2011 he was awarded the Gradam na mBard CCÉ (CCÉ Bardic Award) at the All-Ireland Fleadh Cheoil na hÉireann.